-Neural architecture search (NAS) has achieved remarkable progress recently, which aims at searching for the optimal architecture of neural networks to achieve the best predictive performance.
-In general, there are three paradigms of methods in NAS: reinforcement learning (RL) approaches~\citep{zoph2016neural,pham2018efficient,zoph2018learning}, evolutionary learning approaches~\citep{liu2017hierarchical,real2019regularized}, and differentiable approaches~\citep{cai2018proxylessnas,liu2018darts,xie2018snas}.
+\paragraph{Neural Architecture Search (NAS).} NAS has achieved remarkable progress recently, which aims at searching for optimal architectures of neural networks to achieve the best predictive performance.
+In general, there are three paradigms of methods in NAS: reinforcement learning based approaches~\citep{zoph2016neural,pham2018efficient,zoph2018learning}, evolutionary algorithm based approaches~\citep{liu2017hierarchical,real2019regularized}, and differentiable approaches~\citep{liu2018darts,cai2018proxylessnas,xie2018snas}.
 In RL-based approaches, a policy is learned to iteratively generate new architectures by maximizing a reward which is the accuracy on the validation set.
 Evolutionary learning approaches represent the architectures as individuals in a population.
 Individuals with high fitness scores (validation accuracy) have the privilege to generate offspring, which replaces individuals with low fitness scores.
 Differentiable approaches adopt a network pruning strategy.
 On top of an over-parameterized network, the weights of connections between nodes are learned using gradient descent.
 Then weights close to zero are pruned later on.
 There have been many efforts devoted to improving differentiable NAS methods.
 In P-DARTS \citep{chen2019progressive}, the depth of searched architectures is allowed to grow progressively during the training process.
 Search space approximation and regularization approaches are developed to reduce computational overheads and improve search stability.
 PC-DARTS \citep{abs-1907-05737} reduces the redundancy in exploring the search space by sampling a small portion of a super network.
 Operation search is performed in a subset of channels with the held-out part bypassed in a shortcut.
-Our proposed LCT framework can be applied to any differentiable NAS methods.
+Our proposed LPT framework is orthogonal to existing NAS approaches and can be applied to any differentiable NAS methods.